-The Port has been successful in being awarded state and federal grants to help offset a portion of the cost of projects.
+The Port has successfully been awarded state and federal grants to help offset a portion of the cost of projects.
 The Port has been awarded eleven (11) separate grants and should receive determinations for three (3) more by the end of 2024.
 Each grant carries its own unique conditions and matching fund requirements.
-Grants that have been awarded to the Port are detailed in the following table.
+Grants awarded to the Port are detailed in the following table.